 If you think your boss knows nothing about TikTok trends?
 Think again–not only does she have an account, but she can also do the “Savage” dance on demand.
 And when you find out your co-worker has never heard of your favorite band from high school, well, it’s time for an impromptu karaoke session!
 This is just the tip of the iceberg.

 Gameplay is easy (and free!).
-Once everyone is on Zoom, Teams or another video platform, the host shares the game on the screen and the players (up to 12, with 6 per team) follow instructions to join a team.
+Once everyone is on Zoom, Teams, or another video platform, the host shares the game on the screen, and the players (up to 12, with 6 per team) follow instructions to join a team.
+Zoom trivia games have emerged as a top pick among virtual team-building exercises, transforming regular team meetings into exciting quiz sessions.
 Teams earn points by answering questions correctly.
 They earn extra points for not using hints and for answering questions outside their generation.
 The first team to 15 points wins!

 - Host it yourself or self-hosted, priced between $8 to $30 per person